Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

   </style>
   </head>
 ```
-Note: This is not in entirety all the CSS used for our Frontend application, you are allowed to add more CSS Code to improve the styling.
+>**_Note_**: This is not in entirety all the CSS used for our Frontend application, you are allowed to add more CSS Code to improve the styling.

-Next in our html file, we will add our frontend HTML Codes in the "body" tag along with some scripts linking to external JS files used in this project.
+Next in our HTML file, we will add our frontend HTML Codes in the "body" tag along with some scripts linking to external JS files used in this project:

 ```html
 <body>